GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/2=Legendary Spells (30) .md

 **At Higher Tiers**: Each tier beyond its minimum can grant the initial attack a +1 bonus or increase the explosion radius by 1 yard.

 **Critical Failure**: You have offended Alekard in some way.
 You are subject to a necrotic attack, fire attack, and radiant attack.
 For each of these attacks, you may choose to take on a level of fatigue to ignore the attack before it is rolled.

+#### Alekard's Syphoning Strike

+**Minimum Tier**: 2

+**Casting Time**: 1 action

+**Effect**: You perform a melee unarmed or weapon attack against a foe, which also inflicts a necrotic attack against the foe.
+If either would qualify to damage armor, it instead inflicts a level of fatigure against the foe.
+This can apply to both attacks.
+For each level of fatigue inflicted this way, you may choose to either recover an instance of fatigue or recover a single hitpoint.

+If you have the foe grappled or the spellcheck is a critical success, the necrotic attack gains a bonus equal to the spell's tier for the purpose of inflicting a critical hit.

+**At Higher Tiers**: The benefits of casting the spell at higher levels is noted above.

+**Critical Failure**: You have invoked a very angry power.
+A necrotic attack is inflicted against you.
+If it was a critical hit or would qualify to damage armor- it instead inflicts a radiant attack as well..

 ### Alekora (3
 Right hand to alekard.